Skip to content

 Change Your Sleeping Position

 When healing cartilage piercings, sleep on your other side, if possible.
 Try to stay off your stomach with healing navel piercings as well.
+A donut shaped or “U-shaped” travel pillow are great options for side sleepers.

 Keep Pets Away from New Piercings